Best EOS Lending Platforms for June 2023

 Number of EOS Trading Pairs: 6

-Why is EOS great for DeFi?
+Why Is EOS Great For DeFi?

+EOS.IO can facilitate a huge number of transactions per second.
 This makes it quick and smooth for running dApps and DeFi platforms.
-In theory, it should be able to manage liquidations of collateralized debt positions much more quickly and accurately than Ethereum.
+In theory, the network should be able to manage liquidations of collateralized debt positions much more quickly and accurately than Ethereum.

 EOS runs on its own blockchain, EOS.IO, which is not directly compatible with Ethereum-based DeFi platforms.